GhadaFathy/Parallel-Berlekamp-Massey/README.md

 The syndrome lengths were varied from 1 Kbit to 64 Mbits.
 ## Requirements
 gcc compiler, CUDA 7 or higher.
+The operating system is a Linux (CentOS).
+## Compile and Run
+- To compile the code you need to edit the makefile with CUDA instullation Path.
+- $ cd the_code_dir
+- $ make
+- $ ./parallel_bma

 ## Citation
 Use this bibtex to cite this repository: